ExpediaGroup/circus-train-bigquery/README.md

-# Circus TrainBig Query To Hive Replication
+# Circus Train BigQuery To Hive Replication

 ##  Overview
 This [Circus Train](https://github.com/HotelsDotCom/circus-train) plugin enables the conversion of BigQuery tables to Hive.